ajaygunalan/ajaygunalan.github.io/_includes/projects/past/motor/src/motor.md

 ##### What is a robot ? #####

    <p style="text-align: justify;">A robot is a bunch of actuator connected by a link(a structure).
 Actuators, being one of the fundamental element of a robot, will determine the core capabilities and limitation of a robot.
 Thus a thorough understanding of the actuator will help us to optimise it based upon our requirment.
-In this article we restrict ourself to Electromagnetic Actuator (Motors), since it is the most widely used one and has a higher energy efficiency compared to others like hydraulic, pneumatic, etc. Out of all the various type of motor like Induction, Reluctance, PMSM/BLDC, DC, Stepper, etc. Our goal is to understand various factors of EM actuator which influences the perfomance and hopefully to justify why pancake shaped, Quasi Direct-Drive, Permanent Magnet Synchronous Motors(PMSM), with 4Q control drivers and elastic  element will be the norm of the robotics in future.
+In this article we restrict ourself to Electromagnetic Actuator (Motors), since it is the most widely used one and has a higher energy efficiency compared to others like hydraulic, pneumatic, etc. Out of all the various type of motor like Induction, Reluctance, PMSM/BLDC, DC, Stepper, etc. Our goal is to understand various factors of EM actuator which influences the perfomance and hopefully to justify why pancake shaped, Quasi Direct-Drive, Permanent Magnet Synchronous Motors(PMSM), with high bandwidth 4Q control drivers and compliance will be the norm of the robotics in future.
 Note: (PMSM) is physically same as the BLDC Motor.
 We call it PMSM/BLAC when we apply a sinuosoidal emf and BLDC when we apply trapezoidal emf.</p>